terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 The following example checks if the output exists and contains a certain value.

+After the test completes and teardown occurs, the state file will no longer contain the outputs.
+To handle this the last test to execute stores its outputs in `LastTestTerraformOutputs`.
+There is also a helper function to validate that the outputs exist called `ValidateTerraformOutputs` this returns a list of output keys that are missing and an error message with details of the missing keys.

 ```go
 outputs := options.LastTestTerraformOutputs
 expectedOutputs := []string{"output1", "output2"}